 Importance of Regular Eye Examinations

-• 5 years and older
+- At 5 years of age and older

 However, comprehensive eye assessments by specialists are recommended if:

-• You notice any signs of potential vision problems
+- You notice any signs of potential vision problems

-• There’s a family history of childhood eye issues
+- There’s a family history of childhood eye issues

 Final Thoughts